 According to statistics shared by various salary calculating websites, specialists in ICT can expect the following average taxable incomes:

-You can also opt for other qualifications like Bachelor of Computer Science, Software Engineering, or Bachelor of Engineering, depending on the type of ICT career you would like to pursue.
+You can also opt for other qualifications like a Bachelor of Computer Science, Software Engineering, or Bachelor of Engineering, depending on the type of ICT career you would like to pursue.

-As per ATO's data, the top and highest paying engineering professions in Australia include the following:
+As per ATO's data, the top and highest-paying engineering professions in Australia include the following:

-This will further allow you to enter an advanced level of engineering profession that requires professional qualification combined with analytical, technical, and interpersonal skills.
+This will further allow you to enter an advanced engineering profession that requires professional qualification combined with analytical, technical, and interpersonal skills.

 You may encounter a situation when a particular profession does not offer a competitive salary.
-In this scenario, you can look for other benefits like flexible working hours, paid leaves, extended medical benefits, and more.
-These benefits may compensate for the average lower salary you receive.
+In this scenario, you can look for other benefits like flexible working hours, paid leaves, and extended medical benefits.
+T

 Useful Links to Explore: